 Alt-right's fuel is the political correctness that is perceived as a police of thought – and the Marxist cultural struggle that has been won in the West.
 They practice political incorrectness and speak to millions of citizens – and voters – about climate change, migration crisis, fewer resources.

-Stefanoni sheds light on how a center-left wing of millions of Europeans and Americans has lost the parameters and courage to say things straight.
+Stefanoni highlights how a center-left for millions of Europeans and Americans has lost the parameters and courage to say. . .